RowwYourBoat/LimitedLife/README.md

 <br>
 When the global timer's active, offline players will still lose time.
 <br>
-For support, please join my public [Limited Life Discord Server](https://discord.com/invite/PEsQSZVSwU) or contact me privately: Rowan#4321
+For support, please join my [Discord Support Server](https://discord.com/invite/phJHjvrdE5)!
 <br>
 Credits to [Grian](https://youtu.be/gzaIHdjLIyM) for coming up with the idea for Limited Life!